-- 8. Note: If the analyser has the internal dilution system option, connect the calibration gas to sample inlet 2 and adjust supply pressure to 30 psig. - 9.
-Power on the analyser. - 10.
+- 9. Power on the analyser. - 10.
 Verify that analyser parameters are as reported in the Test Results Sheet (TRS) shipped with each analyser. - 11.
-Verify flow coming out of carrier and detector vents and adjust carrier gas supply pressure to have a total flow close to the one specified in the TRS. - 12.
+Verify flow is coming out of the carrier and detector vents and adjust carrier gas supply pressure to have a total flow close to the one specified in the analyser TRS. - 12.
 Verify leak integrity of the external system using a gas leak detector.